 The default Kriging method offers the Search option.
 Other methods that offer it include Inverse Distance, Modified Shepard's Method, Nearest Neighbor, Radial Basis, Moving Average, Data Metrics, andLocal Polynomial.

 Some gridding methods do not have this option, including Minimum Curvature, Natural Neighbor, Polynomial Regression, and Triangulation with Linear Interpolation.
+See What Advanced Options Are Available For Each Of Surfer's Gridding Methods? for additional information.

 Related articles: How can I create a map inside an irregular boundary in Surfer?